legendarycode3/raffle-smart-contract/README.md

 8. The contract calculates the winning player using the returned random value.
 9. The raffle state is reset to `OPEN` , the player list is cleared, and the timestamp is updated.
 10. The entire ETH balance of the raffle is transferred to the selected winner.
+11. A new raffle round can then begin.

 ## Features